Oval Cut Diamond: Four Things You Need to Know Before You Buy

 Of all the diamond shapes, ovals give you the most visual size for your carat weight.
 The elongated shape spreads across more of your finger, which makes the stone appear larger than its carat weight suggests.

 One of the standout benefits of an oval cut diamond is its flattering effect on the hand.
-It can make fingers appear longer and more slender, enhancing the overall elegance of the ring.
+It can make fingers appear longer and more slender, which is why ovals work so well for longer, slimmer fingers.

 This means you can buy a smaller stone and still achieve the look of something much bigger.
 If you're working within a budget, an oval is one of the smartest choices you can make purely on visual impact per dollar spent.

-Unlike round diamonds, oval diamonds are not graded for cut quality on a certificate.
-A grading report will tell you the colour, clarity, carat weight, and polish.
-It won't tell you whether the stone actually looks beautiful in real life.
+Unlike round diamonds, oval diamonds are not graded for cut quality on a GIA or IGI certificate.
+The report covers colour, clarity, carat weight, polish, and symmetry.
+It does not cover whether the stone actually returns light beautifully or whether the proportions produce a flat, watery look.

 3. When Balancing the Budget, Sacrifice Clarity Before Colour